opensearch-project/documentation-website/_search-plugins/sql/ppl/functions.md

 `shingle_size` | A consecutive sequence of the most recent records.
 The default value is 8. | No `time_decay` | Specifies how much of the recent past to consider when computing an anomaly score.
 The default value is 0.001. | No

-*Example 1*: Detecting events in New York City from taxi ridership data with time-series data
+**Example 1: Detecting events in New York City from taxi ridership data with time-series data**

 The example trains a RCF model and use the model to detect anomalies in the time-series ridership data.